What is Adobe Sign?

 Electronic signatures are:

 - Legal – Electronic signatures are legally binding in nearly every industrialized nation, and even less developed countries are beginning to enact e-signature laws.
 In 2000, the United States passed the Electronic Signatures in Global and National Commerce (ESIGN) Act, making e-signatures legal for virtually all uses.
-The European Union passed an electronic signature directive in 1999 that member states used as the foundation for country-specific laws.
-Now, the European Union Electronic Identification and Trust Services (eIDAS) Regulation will take effect in July 2016—creating a single, standardized regulation for all 28 member states.
+In the European Union, the Electronic Identification and Trust Services Regulation (eIDAS) took effect in July 2016.
+Other countries have enacted similar laws as well.
 To learn more about signature laws, read Global Guide to Electronic Signature Laws: Country by Country.

-- Tested – Adobe Sign has been the highest-rated e-signature app in the Salesforce community since 2006.
-Many Fortune 500 companies and government agencies, and tens of thousands of small to medium businesses, rely on Adobe Sign to process tens of millions of agreements every year.
+- Tested – Adobe Sign has been the highest-rated e-signature app in the Salesforce AppExchange since 2006.
+Many Fortune 500 companies and government agencies, and tens of thousands of small to medium businesses rely on Adobe Sign to process tens of millions of agreements every year.
 Learn about Adobe Sign customers.

 - Secure – Electronic signatures are more secure than written and fax signatures.
 Adobe Sign manages the complete process, including routing documents, guiding signatures or approvals, generating notifications, and storing signed documents in a secure environment.
 In addition, the final document is certified with a tamper-evident seal.
 To learn more, visit the Trust Center.